ajalt/reprint/README.md

 `Reprint.cancelAuthentication` to turn the reader off before it finishes normally.

-There are two ways to be notified of authentication results.
+There are two ways to be notified of authentication results: traditional callback, and a ReactiveX Observable..

 ### Callbacks

 Pass an `AuthenticationListener` to `authenticate`, and it's callbacks will be called with results.
+The `onFailure` callback will be called repeatedly until the sensor is disabled or a fingerprint is authenticated correcty, at which point `onSuccess` will be called.

 ```java
 Reprint.authenticate(new AuthenticationListener() {